 Anne Field, of Field of Dolls.
 Amazingly intimate blogger, talented and prolific doll maker, fearless live-sale holder, exuberant giver of gifts and just plain friend (best of all these).

 Ann Bilon, for listening to me babble.
 Friends are invaluable, now more than ever.

-Kim Bleecker, for being there when I needed an expert painter, even if it was only 5 minutes.
+Kim Bleecker, for being there when I needed advice from an expert painter, even if for only 5 minutes.

 Sarah Minkiewicz, for a great blog article on shading the face (amoungst a universe of other gifts to the world).

 Isaac Brushett, for a long-forgotten mini-tutorial on painting eyes (2017).

 The Mares in Black, Jackie and Heather, who accompanied my painting for hours and hours.
 I might have been back in May, June and July of 2020 with you, but it was still wonderful.